-Comfrey is a most beloved plant in the permaculture movement because, not only does it accumulate a lot of nutrients, it produces and abundance of organic mater with which to spread them out.
+4. Comfrey is a most beloved plant in the permaculture movement because not only does it accumulate a lot of nutrients, it produces an abundance of organic matter with which to spread them out.
 Comfrey leaves are so powerfully fertile that they get compared to manure.

 While most of us grow crops with dreams of having them on our dinner table, it’s also important to realize that leaving some to nature can go a long way to improving soils.
 There are many crops, such as peas and beans, that’ll fix nitrogen and add fertility.
 Others, like buckwheat and oats, can add a lot of organic matter to feed the soil.
 Sometimes vegetables also make for great soil enrichers.

-Daikon Radishes are often huge root vegetables that are well-suited for both growing in clay soils and break up compaction.
+7. Daikon Radishes are often huge root vegetables that are well-suited for growing in clay soils as well as breaking up compaction.
 They are also very delicious.
-However, when soils are particularly compacted and we are trying to do no-dig garden beds, daikon radishes left in the ground to rot will open up pathways for water infiltration, organic material, and nutrients to congregate.
+However, when soils are particularly compacted, and we are trying to do no-dig garden beds, daikon radishes left in the ground to rot will open up pathways for water infiltration, organic material, and nutrients to congregate.
 This will help to naturally till these soils back into good condition.

-In other words, plants can be a key player in get our garden soils whipped into shape.
+In other words, plants can be a key player in getting our garden soils whipped into shape.
 There are many other plants to investigate, and some version of each of these will exist in every climate.
-So, before turning to chemicals or products, see what mother nature and her plant-based planet has to offer.
+So, before turning to chemicals or products, see what mother nature and her plant-based planet have to offer.